MilanRadeta/MontyHallSimulation/README.md

 So I'm showing you the code, the data, relations and looks at the same problem from different perspectives.

 In the future, I might add a couple of other CSs and DoSs and calculate the results.
-You are welcome to create issues for me if you have any advice, wishes, observations that might need addressing But I think the main goal has been achieved and I've shown that the chance is 50/50, after all. :)
+You are welcome to create issues for me if you have any advice, wishes, observations that might need addressing.
+But I think the main goal has been achieved and I've shown that the chance is 50/50, after all. :)

 ## References